PeterChou1/GSOC2024ClangDoc/Proposal.md

    Clang-doc relies on Clang-AST comment parser and lexer defined here and here which currently does not support markdown parsing.
 By extending the Clang-AST comment parser to include markdown we will able to support not only clang-doc but potentially other tools leveraging Clang-AST to build a documentation generator.

+   Here are the initial markdown structures I plan to add to the clang-ast

    - Headers
       ```md
       #HEADER